A faithful man shall abound with blessings: but he that maketh haste to be rich shall not be innocent.

 Haste distorts judgment: it narrows perspective and shortens timing, ruining the greater potential of a long-term plan (Pr 6:6-8; 12:11; 13:4,23; 14:4; 30:25).
 Second, it suggests temptations that destroy greedy men (Pr 14:15; 15:27; 22:3; 28:21; I Tim 6:6-10).
 Third, it brings natural and divine judgment (Pr 20:21; 23:4-5; Eccl 5:13; Luke 12:15-21).

-Grasp the lesson!
-Some greedy persons buy lottery tickets or gamble in casinos!
+Grasp the lesson.
+Some greedy persons buy lottery tickets or gamble in casinos.
 Both are guaranteed confiscation leading to financial ruin.
 The only winner is the state or casino.
-Such persons may even think they will quit as soon as they hit the jackpot.
+They may even think they will quit as soon as they hit the jackpot.
 But the money lost came out of savings, which forfeits future investments.
 The delusion of “winners” makes it addictive.
-They hate their real job.
+They hate their real job and paycheck.
 These are foolish wasters (Pr 18:9).

 These fools cannot see that lotteries are a device to tax the poor, who have no income or assets to tax (or smarts to know they are being taxed).
 The longest lines for lottery tickets are always in the poorest areas.
 The governmental unit gets these poor to voluntarily pay extra taxes out of their meager means by regularly hyping the amount in the jackpot.
 What is the bottom line, every time?
 The state wins, and the poor get poorer, every time.